 Aims to provide long-term capital growth by investing in a diversified portfolio of Asian and Australasian securities.
-The Company aims to achieve growth in its net asset value in excess of the Morgan Stanley Capital International (All Country) Far East Free (ex Japan) Index, measured in sterling.
+The Company aims to achieve growth in its net asset value in excess of the MSCI All Countries Asia Pacific Ex Japan Index (in sterling terms).
 The Company is geared by bank debt.